Akachain/docs/intro.rst

 At the lowest layer, the Akachain platform runs on top of **Hyperledger Fabric**.
 Each business runs their own private Distributed Ledger, either hosted on Amazon Web Service or on-premise cloud.

 Akachain provides centralized Ordering Service using Apache Kafka and Identity Service using RootCA to reduce the cost of running those individual ledgers.
-However,
+However, it is possible for businesses to run their own Ordering service